-Late submission

-56. Students should submit all work for summative assessment by the notified deadline.

-57. Work submitted up to three days after the deadline will be accepted and marked, but the mark will be capped at the pass mark $(40\%)^{13}$ unless there is a valid reason for the late submission (i.e. having been granted an extension to the deadline or a deferral under the terms of the Extenuating Circumstances Policy).
+Late submission 55.
+Students should submit all work for summative assessment by the notified deadline.
+56. Work submitted up to three days after the deadline will be accepted and marked, but the mark will be capped at the pass mark (40%) unless there is a valid reason for the late submission (i.e. having been granted an extension to the deadline or a deferral under the terms of the Additional Time due to Extenuating Circumstances Policy).

-58. Work submitted more than three days after the deadline without valid reason will not be accepted and will be recorded as 0% RN (refer, no work submitted) in accordance with paragraph 62.
+57. Work submitted more than three days after the deadline without valid reason will not be accepted and will be recorded as 0% RN (refer, no work submitted) in accordance with paragraph 61.

-59. Where an extension has been agreed under the terms of the Extenuating Circumstances Policy, no late submission will be permitted beyond the agreed extension period.
+58. Where an extension has been agreed under the terms of the Additional Time due to Extenuating Circumstances Policy, no late submission will be permitted beyond the agreed extension period.

-60. Late submission is not possible for some types of assessment, including pass/fail assessments, presentations, examinations and practical assessments.
+59. Late submission is not possible for some types of assessment, including pass/fail assessments, presentations, examinations and practical assessments.
 This will be indicated in the course handbook.

-61. Late submission is not permitted for work that is already subject to capping at the pass mark (for example reassessments in accordance with paragraphs 64, 65 and 66).

-Non-completion of assessment (leading to referral and reassessment)

-62. Failure to submit work by the deadline (or within three days of the deadline where late submission is permissible) without valid reason (i.e. without having requested and been granted an extension or deferral under the terms of the Extenuating Circumstances Policy) will result in a mark of 0% RN (refer, no work submitted) being recorded for the relevant component of assessment and will result in referral in the module overall.
+60. Late submission is not permitted for work that is already subject to capping at the pass mark (for example reassessments in accordance with paragraphs 63, 64 and 67).
+Non-completion of assessment (leading to referral and reassessment) 61.
+Failure to submit work by the deadline (or within three days of the deadline where late submission is permissible) without valid reason (i.e. without having requested and been granted an extension or deferral under the terms of the Additional Time due to Extenuating Circumstances Policy) will result in a mark of 0% RN (refer, no work submitted) being recorded for the relevant component of assessment and will result in referral in the module overall.